johannschopplich/kirby-headless/README.md

 </details>

-You you use one of the [built-in middlewares](./src/classes/Middlewares.php) or write custom ones in by extending the middleware class or creating a custom class defining your custom middleware functions:
+You can use one of the [built-in middlewares](./src/classes/Middlewares.php) or write custom ones in by extending the middleware class or creating a custom class defining your custom middleware functions:

 <details>
 <summary>👉 Example custom middleware</summary>